A Security Curriculum

 Chapter 8 REUNION is a PAKE for physical key encrypted key exchange, a kind of Assange-tier tradecraft meeting protocol for short message exchanging like a business card with contact info.

 In the early days, you basically stumbled into hacking/phreaking by accident by either curious discovery pressing a combo of commands or blowing a Cap'n Crunch free cereal box whistle into the phone handset and gaining complete control over the system.
 Techniques were traded for free there was no real security industry for software or even much organized criminal activity until the hacker crackdown.
-Most crime was stealing technical manuals and juvenile pranks on EFnet rivals was typical in the 90s or getting the numbers to a group of payphones in NYC, figuring out how to call them for free, and some other hacker would answer and give you advice where to find information.
+Most crime was stealing technical manuals and petty juvenile pranks on EFnet rivals or getting the numbers to a group of payphones in NYC, exploiting some office's PBX to call them for free, and some other hacker would answer and give you advice where to find information.
 That was the scene, a bunch of 'keyboard cowboys' and around this time Hackers the movie came out which besides the (fruit boots) inline skates was very realistic it should almost be a documentary like how you'd go to meets and they'd drill you what do you know.

-Post-Mitnic conviction in the late 90s to mid 2000s this changed to a blackhat culture where cloning SIM cards, cracking copyright protections and releasing pirate software (warez scene) took over spawning a binary exploitation/reverse engineering and remote box popping culture that still exchanged ideas and software for free but quickly a marketplace emerged for jacking financial data and 0day auctions started springing up in the underground.
+Post-Mitnic conviction in the late 90s to mid 2000s this changed to a blackhat culture where cloning SIM cards, cracking copyright protections and releasing pirate software (warez scene) took over.
+There was always a warez scene or some kind cracking software and removing DRM junk but it became more monetized spawning a binary exploitation/reverse engineering and remote box popping culture that still exchanged ideas and software for free but quickly a marketplace emerged for jacking financial data and 0day auctions started springing up in the underground.
 That card scene only had a very few actual hackers grabbing databases or sniffing wireless point of sale for the most part the people involved were just common identity thieves who purchased devices to place on ATMs or hired staff to double swipe cards at restaurants and airports.
+The ultimate spot to double swipe cards was at the desk where 'airport improvement fees' were forced on departing travellers so you were on a plane for 8 hours while your card was being used and didn't notice.

 Today these criminals have an opposite strategy of trying to not get noticed instead of withdrawing millions in a single night from global ATMs and alerting Interpol of their existence they now charge micro transactions on hundreds of thousands of cards in hopes the mark doesn't notice but that's still not hacking it's just ID theft.

-Anonymous was the 'hive' it was a large group of kids willing to use the tools that blackhats gave them either for lelz or to cover for whatever they had just done with the same tool.
+Anonymous was the 'hive' a large group of kids willing to coordinate and use the tools that blackhats gave them either for lelz or to cover for whatever they had just done with the same tool.
 "This attack signature is too unique I'm going to get caught for sure!
 Wait I know who to blame for this the hacker known as…"

 The last of the true hackers

 Obtain the book Hackers by Steven Levy and read the chapter The Last of the True Hackers.
-RMS spent two entire years reverse engineering software that took a team of people to write all the while routinely breaking into the lab servers and rewriting all the passwords to be blank so no student would be spied on by the administration.
+RMS spent two entire years reverse engineering software that took a team of people to write.
+He was routinely breaking into the lab servers and rewriting all the passwords to be blank so no student would be spied on by the administration.
 Up until MIT kicked him out a few years ago he was still hacking their security system cloning an access pass to campus so he could come and go anonymously.
-Now we've read Appelbaum's thesis on mass surveillance this meme no longer seems like a meme anymore.
+Now that we've read Appelbaum's thesis on mass surveillance this meme no longer seems like a meme anymore.

 The last of the true blackhats